odioski/wikiSpyder/NOTES/NFO.md

 Oddly enough RegEx isn't employed as much, at least not in the front as you might have expected given what I just commented.
 I imagine Beautiful Soup uses a lot of RedEx in it's methods however I picked out what I needed from the return with my own miniscule knowledge of Regular Expressions and the code is simplified to a large degree by CoPilot.
 I'll have to take a closer look at Beautiful Soup one of these days.
 Probably not CoPilot so to respect any bounds of privacy.

-HINT: WHEN USING AI TO CREATE CODE IT'S A GOOD IDEA TO UNDERSTAND HOW TO BUILD WHAT YOU'RE TRYING TO BUILD PRIOR TO DEPLOYING THE AI.
-YOU'LL FEEL ALOT BETTER ABOUT IT AND THE IDEA OF CHEATING WON'T STING AS MUCH, MOST LIKELY, NOT AT ALL.

-NOTE: MOVE THESE PROJECTS TO A MORE SOCIAL NETWORK OF PROGRAMMERS.
-GITHUB IS MORE FOR PROFESSIONALS AND EMPLOYED PROGRAMMERS...MOST LIKELY WILL NOT FLY ON GITHUB...OR ZERO CONTRIBS, FORKS, ETC.
-HINT: BECAUSE OF THE SOCIAL...OR BECAUSE IT'S TOO OLD, TOO LATE, AND A LITTLE WEAK.
-BOO-HOO.

 # The Difference Between Spiders